 2. If you get a side stitch you might be shallow breathing, so relax and take some deep breaths

-3. If you dont handle heat well consider stuffing ice down your tri suit, in your hat, poor water over your head at every aid station.
-Next time you are about to sign up for a race consider the heat factor and find another event in cooler climate.
+3. If you don’t handle heat well consider stuffing ice down your tri suit, in your hat, pour water over your head at every aid station.
+Next time you are about to sign up for a race consider the heat factor and find another event in a cooler climate.
 10 tips for dealing with heat

-4. When you energy drops significantly, most likely your blood sugar is low, take in some calories in the form of electrolyte drink, gels or whatever you are prepared with race day.
+4. When you energy drops significantly, most likely your blood sugar is low, take in some calories in the form of electrolyte drink, gels or whatever you are prepared for race day.

 6. A slightly cooler temperature of the water might make you breathless and panic.
 Warm up and acclimate to the colder water before your wave starts.
 Conquer your fears and frustrations in Open water.